neo773/kotak-bank-auto-transfer/README.md

 bun install
 ```

-3. Set up the Gmail API
+3. Set up the Gmail API (only if using email OTP method)

    Create credentials in Google Cloud Console: